KRI Lukas Rumkorem

-KRI Lukas Rumkorem (392) is the second ship of to be operated by the Indonesian Navy.
+KRI Lukas Rumkorem (392) is the second ship of operated by the Indonesian Navy.

 Design

 Unlike the class leader, Lukas Rumkorem initially was designed with a length of 60 m, however during the construction it was redesigned to a length of 98 m, the same as the class leader Raja Haji Fisabilillah.

 Service history

 The ship's contract was awarded on 30 April 2020, with the contract worth Rp 1,085,090,000,000.
 Its construction began with first steel cutting on 26 August 2021 at the then PT Daya Radar Utama (later renamed to PT Noahtu Shipyard) shipyard in Bandar Lampung, Lampung.

 The ship's keel was laid on 16 November 2022.
 The ship experienced delays during its construction, which drew some criticism.
 Although the ship was planned to be handed over in 2023, the construction progress was only at 35% by March 2023.

 The patrol vessel was launched and officially given the name of Lukas Rumkorem on 20 September 2024.